crosswalk-project/crosswalk-website/_notes/landing-page.md

 ## Which `WebView` are you choosing?

-Stop choosing a fragmented development enivronment.
+Stop choosing a fragmented development environment.
 Over 1.3 million Android device are activated every, each with an slightly different interpretation of the web.

 It’s impossible to imagine and painful to test how your native hybrid app will render or perform in every situation if you’ve chosen the default Android `WebView`.